lightlace/cpp-docs.de-de/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parameter

+*str*<br/>
-*Str* die Quellzeichenfolge, deren Elemente mit denen in der Zielzeichenfolge ausgetauscht werden.
+Die Quellzeichenfolge, deren Elemente mit denen in der Zielzeichenfolge ausgetauscht werden sollen.

 ### <a name="remarks"></a>Hinweise